-- 1. The effective date of the Mineral Resource Estimate is January 12, 2022. - 2.
-Mineral Resources are reported in accordance with the CIM guidelines. - 3.
-A marginal COG of 0.40 g/t Au for all material is applied. - 4.
-Mineral Resources were estimated at a gold price of US\$1,800/oz, milling cost including G&A at \$11/t, mining costs ranging from \$2.25 to \$2.75/tonne, process recoveries of 92% and slope angles from 45 to 50 degrees - 5.
-Figures have been rounded to an appropriate level of precision for the reporting of Mineral Resources - 6.
-Due to rounding, some columns or rows might not add up exactly as shown. - 7.
-The Mineral Resources are stated as dry tonnes.
-All figures are in metric tonnes. - 8.
-The in-situ ounces are in troy ounces.
+1. The effective date of the Mineral Resource Estimate is January 12, 2022.

+2. Mineral Resources are reported in accordance with the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") guidelines.

+3. A marginal COG of 0.40 g/t Au for all material is applied.

+4. Mineral Resources were estimated at a gold price of US\$1,800/oz, milling cost including G&A at \$11/tonne, mining costs ranging from \$2.25 to \$2.75/tonne, process recoveries of 92% and slope angles from 45 to 50 degrees

+5. Figures have been rounded to an appropriate level of precision for the reporting of Mineral Resources

+6. Due to rounding, some columns or rows might not add up exactly as shown.

+7. The Mineral Resources are stated as dry tonnes.
+All figures are in metric tonnes.

+8. The in situ ounces are in troy ounces.